 • Anar Helpline and chat for children and teens (Spanish).
 900202010 www.anar.org

-Crisis Hotlines in the U.K.
+Crisis and Hotlines in the U.K.

 Drinkline is the national alcohol helpline.
 If you’re worried about your own or someone else’s drinking, you can call this free helpline in complete confidence.
 Call 0300 123 1110 (weekdays 9am to 8pm, weekends 11am to 4pm).